takahe-linux/build/README.md

 - Asynchronous and networked builds.
 - No 'activity monitor' (should be relatively easy to fix, prereq for async builds).
 - No build profiling (used disk space, etc).
+- No distinction between host and target dependencies.

 Things that have regressed: